 EAST FETA DIP

-Fresh feta, tomatoes, green onions, and some Greek seasoning make this simple appetizer crave worthy.
+Fresh feta, tomatoes, green onions, and some Greek seasoning wrapped up in a warm baguette makes this simple appetizer crave worthy.

 HOW TO MAKE FETA DIP

 First, start with a large platter and a cover it with a thin layer of olive oil.
 Next, dice up some tomatoes and slice some green onions.
 Kitchen scissors work great for slicing green onions…the only way to go.

 Add some crumbled feta on top.
 I like to use a block then crumble it because it’s less dry.
 Athenos is a good brand.

 Add some Greek seasoning here.
 Cavender’s is what I used – about 2-3 teaspoons.

 Finally, mix it all together and you’re done.
 Serve this Easy Feta Dip with warm sliced baguettes.
 This is a must!

 If you want to add cucumber, it adds a great crunch!

 Just dice up an English cucumber and mix it in.